Skip to main content

 • For IRA accounts: beneficiary provides death certificate and completes distribution paperwork

-• For trust accounts: provide trust documentation and successor trustee identification
+• For trust accounts: provide the trust document and any amendments, successor trustee identification, and the trust EIN

 5